tomutm124/2018-fall-msbd5001-individual-proj/README.md

 sklearn

 How to run the code:
 There are two Jupyter notebooks in this repo, each of them corresponds to one of my submissions selected for the private leaderboard.
-Just run the notebook cell by cell from top to bottom to generate the predictions as a csv file.
+Just put the notebook in the same directory as test.csv and train.csv and then run it cell by cell from top to bottom to generate the predictions as a csv file.

 Differences between the two notebooks:
 The two notebooks are identical except for one single line: method2 dropped an outlier in cell 3.